sensu/sensu-docs/content/sensu-go/6.0/operations/monitoring-as-code/_index.md

     identifier: monitoring-as-code
 ---

-Sensu's end-to-end monitoring as code approach allows you to manage your observability workflows the same way you build, test, and deploy your applications and infrastructure, like Kubernetes and Terraform.
+Sensu's end-to-end monitoring as code approach allows you to manage your observability configuration the same way you build, test, and deploy your applications and infrastructure, like Kubernetes and Terraform.
-Monitoring as code combines composable building blocks with robust APIs so you can define your entire observability workflow as declarative YAML or JSON code and improve workflow visibility, reliability, portability, and repeatability.
+Monitoring as code combines composable building blocks with robust APIs so you can define your entire observability configuration as declarative YAML or JSON code and improve visibility, reliability, portability, and repeatability.

-When a new endpoint starts up, like a cloud compute instance or Kubernetes Pod, Sensu automatically registers itself with the platform and starts collecting observability data according to the code in your workflow configuration files.
+When a new endpoint starts up, like a cloud compute instance or Kubernetes Pod, Sensu automatically registers itself with the platform and starts collecting observability data according to the code in your configuration files.
-Teams can share and remix observability workflows for collecting events and metrics, diagnosing issues, sending alerts, and automatically remediating problems.
+Teams can share and remix observability configurations for collecting events and metrics, diagnosing issues, sending alerts, and automatically remediating problems.

-- Share, edit, review, and version your observability workflow configuration files just like you would with other "as code" solutions, within one team or among teams across your organization.
+- Share, edit, review, and version your observability configuration files just like you would with other "as code" solutions, within one team or among teams across your organization.
-- Maintain revision control and change history for your observability workflows.
+- Maintain revision control and change history for your observability configurations.
 - Export the Sensu configuration for one environment and replicate the same configuration in other environments.
 - Remove, restore, back up, and recover Sensu instances based on your Sensu configuration files.
-- Include your observability workflow in your centralized continuous integration/continuous delivery (CI/CD) pipeline to keep your observability workflows aligned with your product and services.
+- Include your observability configuration in your centralized continuous integration/continuous delivery (CI/CD) pipeline to keep your configuration files aligned with your product and services.

 To get started with monitoring as code, you'll need a [repository][11] and [configuration files][13] that contain your resource definitions.

 ## Create a monitoring as code repository

-Create a monitoring as code repository for the configuration files that contain the Sensu resource definitions you use in your observability workflow.
+Create a monitoring as code repository for the configuration files that contain the Sensu resource definitions you use for monitoring and observability.
 You can use any source control repository.

 The way you will use your [configuration files][13] will help you choose the best structure for your monitoring as code repository.
-For example, if you are likely to share workflow components or manage your configuration files as part of your CI/CD workflow, it probably makes sense to use individual configuration files for different types of resources: one file for all of your checks, one file for all of your handlers, and so on.
+For example, if you are likely to share observability components or manage your configuration files as part of your CI/CD workflow, it probably makes sense to use individual configuration files for different types of resources: one file for all of your checks, one file for all of your handlers, and so on.
 If you want to facilitate more granular sharing, you can save one resource definition per file.

-If you want to share complete end-to-end observability workflows with your colleagues, you might save all of the resource definitions for each workflow in a single configuration file.
+If you want to share complete end-to-end observability configurations with your colleagues, you might save all of the resource definitions for each observability configuration in a single configuration file.
-This allows others to read through an entire workflow without interruption, and it's convenient for demonstrating a complete Sensu workflow.
+This allows others to read through an entire configuration without interruption, and it's convenient for demonstrating a complete Sensu configuration.
 However, a single configuration file that includes every resource type isn't the best structure for CI/CD management or sharing resources among teams.

 [SensuFlow][5], our GitHub Action for managing Sensu resources via repository commits, requires a repository structure organized by clusters and namespaces.